 A weapon from the soul of the Iron Golem, guardian of Sen’s Fortress who repelled countless heroes who sought Anor Londo.

 The Gods fused the power of the soul with the great bones of the dragons, forming an appropriate core for the giant golem.

-Weapon born from the soul of the Iron Golem that scrapped heroes aiming for Anor Londo as guardian of the Old Fortress of Sen.
+Weapon born from the soul of the Iron Golem that slaughtered heroes aiming for Anor Londo as guardian of Sen’s Old Castle.

 The gods probably formed the mighty golem’s core by combining the magic power of a soul with the bone of an archdragon.